Analytic solutions for the linearized first-order magnetohydrodynamics and implications for causality and stability: General solutions for the linearized equations

 where $c_n$ is the numerical coefficients.
 In the above expansion, one encounters divergence of the higher-order terms as $\theta \to \pi/2$, which spoils the small $k$ expansion near $\theta = \pi/2$.
 Clearly, the small $k$ expansion and the limit of $\theta \to \pi/2$ do not commute with each other.

 There is a transient angle $\theta$ (for a given $k$) where the propagating modes turn into the purely diffusive modes.
 We investigate this transition below.
 The disagreement about the limits originates from the ill-organized small $k$ expansion when there is another small quantity $\cos \theta$.
-In this case, we should specify which of $k$ or $\cos\theta$ is smaller before carrying out an expansion.
+In this case, we should specify which of $k$ or $\cos\theta$ is smaller before carrying out an expansion. {In principle, one needs to make a dimensionless expansion parameter $\hat{k}\equiv k/k_c$ with an ultraviolet (UV) cutoff $k_c$ in order to compare the two small expansion parameters.
+While $k_c$ is implicit in the transport coefficients, it is useful to explicitly introduce $k_c$ so that one can maintain general values of the transport coefficients.} The cutoff in general depends on details of the microscopic dynamics, or more precisely, how we integrate out the UV degrees of freedom.
 Then, one can organize two pairs of series representations:

 While the first expression is the same as the expansion in the second line of Eq.~(\ref{eq:sol-Alfven}), it should be emphasized that the correction terms are small only when $\hat{k}/|\cos\theta|<1$.
 When $ |\cos\theta| < \hat{k} $, we find two expansions with distinct pure imaginary coefficients shown in the second and third lines.
 They are smoothly connected to the two purely diffusive modes (\ref{eq:sol-Alfven-limit}) at $\theta = \pi/2$.
 The inverse factor of $(\eta'_\perp- \rho'_\para)$ does not cause a divergence in general unless fine-tuned.
-In principle, one needs to make a dimensionless expansion parameter $\hat{k}\equiv k/k_c$ with an ultraviolet (UV) cutoff $k_c$ in order to compare the two small expansion parameters.
-While $k_c$ is implicit in the transport coefficients, it is useful to explicitly introduce $k_c$ so that one can maintain general values of the transport coefficients.
-The cutoff in general depends on details of the microscopic dynamics, or more precisely, how we integrate out the UV degrees of freedom.

 \cout{Here we introduce an ultraviolet (UV) cutoff $k_c$ to make a dimensionless expansion parameter $\hat{k}\equiv k/k_c$.
 The cutoff depends on the microscopic dynamic details, or more precisely, how we integrate out the UV degrees of freedom.
 In order to compare the two small expansion parameters, the presence of $k_c$ seems to be necessary.
 However, $k_c$ is not expected to appear in the hydrodynamic dispersion relations because it can be totally absorbed into transport coefficients which are left unspecified within the present discussion.
 On the other hand, what concerns us is how small $\hat{k}$ is compared to $\cos\theta$, therefore, it really counts how small $k$ is with $k_c$ fixed after choosing a specific coarse-grained procedure.
 In other words, there is nothing to bother about the introduction of $k_c$. }